Socialism: Self-managed economy

 The Soviet of Workers' Deputies of St. Petersburg in 1905, Trotsky in the center.
 The soviets were an early example of a workers council.

 A self-managed, decentralised economy is based on autonomous self-regulating economic units and a decentralised mechanism of resource allocation and decision-making.
-This model has found support in notable classical and neoclassical economists including Alfred Marshall, John Stuart Mill and Jaroslav Vanek.
+This model has found support in notable classical and neoclassical economists including Alfred Marshall, John Stuart Mill and Jaroslav Vaněk.
 There are numerous variations of self-management, including labour-managed firms and worker-managed firms.
 The goals of self-management are to eliminate exploitation and reduce alienation.
 Guild socialism is a political movement advocating workers' control of industry through the medium of trade-related guilds "in an implied contractual relationship with the public".
 It originated in the United Kingdom and was at its most influential in the first quarter of the 20th century.
 It was strongly associated with G. D. H. Cole and influenced by the ideas of William Morris.